Siege of the International Legations: Chinese attacks and resolve

 The Germans and the Americans occupied perhaps the most crucial of all defensive positions: the Tartar Wall.
-Holding the top of the 45 ft tall and 40 ft wide Wall was vital.
-If it fell to the Chinese, they would have an unobstructed field of fire into the Legation Quarter.
+Holding the top of the 45 ft tall and 40 ft wide Wall was vital; if it fell to the Chinese, they would have an unobstructed field of fire into the Legation Quarter.
 The German barricades faced east on top of the wall and 400 yd west were the west-facing American positions.
-The Chinese advanced toward both positions by building barricades ever-closer.
+The Chinese advanced toward both positions by building barricades ever closer.
 It was a claustrophobic existence for the soldiers on the wall.
 "The men all feel they are in a trap," said the American commander, Capt.
 John T. Myers, "and simply await the hour of execution."
-Added to the daily advances of the Chinese were the nightly serenades of rifle and artillery fire and firecrackers designed to keep the foreigners awake and alert.
+Added to the daily advances of the Chinese were the nightly serenades of rifle and artillery fire and firecrackers designed to keep the foreigners awake.
 "From June 20 to July 17 we had nightly attacks," said a missionary woman.
-American Minister Conger said "that some of them, for furious firing, exceeded anything he experienced in the American Civil War."
+American Minister Conger said, "that some of them, for furious firing, exceeded anything he experienced in the American Civil War."
 The hard-pressed Legation guards saw their numbers diminish daily with casualties.

 The Chinese were divided on the prosecution of the siege.
 The anti-Boxer faction, headed by Ronglu, and the anti-foreign faction, headed by Prince Duan, squabbled at the Chinese court.
 Cixi, the Dowager Empress, vacillated between the two.
 She declared a truce for negotiations on June 25, but it endured only a few hours.
 She declared a cease-fire on July 17 which lasted for most of the remainder of the siege.
 As a sign of good will, she sent food and supplies to the foreigners.
-The disagreements among the Chinese occasionally resulted in altercations and violence between Boxers and soldiers and between different units of the Imperial army.
+The disagreements among the Chinese occasionally led to altercations and violence between Boxers and soldiers, and between different units of the Imperial army.

 Fight on the Wall

 The most critical threat to the survival of the foreigners came in early July.
 On June 30 the Chinese forced the Germans off the Tartar Wall, leaving the American Marines alone in its defense.
 At the same time a Chinese barricade advanced to within a few feet of the American positions and it became clear that the Americans had to abandon the wall or force the Chinese to retreat.
 At 2:00 am on July 3 the foreigners launched an assault against the Chinese barricade on the wall with 26 British, 15 Russian and 15 Americans under the command of American Capt.
 John T. Myers.
 As hoped, the attack caught the Chinese sleeping; about 20 of them were killed and the survivors expelled from the barricades.
-Two American Marines were killed and Capt.
+Two American Marines were killed, and Capt.
 Myers was wounded and spent the rest of the siege in the hospital.
 The capture of Chinese positions on the Wall was hailed as the "pivot of our destiny" by one of the besieged.
 The Chinese did not attempt to regain or advance their positions on the Tartar Wall for the remainder of the siege.